The middle of the semester is here and it may feel like you’re just barely surviving grad school.

 3. Set small goals

 Break down that big goal into smaller goals that you can accomplish each week until the end of the semester.
-Then break that down further: What can you get done today or tomorrow that will make accomplishing this week’s or next week’s goal easier?
-This applies to smaller goals, too, like projects or literature reviews.
+Then break that down further.
+Step by step, identify what you can do to move towards your goal for the week.

-This is a key part: write it down!
-It’s easier to keep yourself accountable to those small goals after you’ve committed it to paper (or keep a list on your desktop or smartphone).
+Now write it down!
+It’s easier to keep yourself accountable to those small goals after you’ve committed them to paper (or made a list on your desktop or phone).

 4. Stay active

-Studies show that regular exercise releases brain chemicals that are key for memory, concentration, and mental sharpness—and your body does that for you!
+Studies show that regular exercise releases brain chemicals that are key for memory, concentration, and mental sharpness.

 5. Put on some white noise